The Arm Circling Meditation

 2. Like a dream, the theme or drama often symbolises your life situation, or something within you, such as the remaining emotions or attitudes from past experience, or a creative realisation.
 Or the movements may be expressive of the body’s own need to release energy or mobilise itself and its urges.

 3. There are obvious stages or depths to the experience.
 Movement is often the first.
 Feelings and fantasy can then combine with the movement.
 Only with a few people do they occur without each other.
 If met in the right way the movements, fantasy and sounds can lead to insight into what is being expressed.
 In other words the symbolic movements, if that is what they are, can give way to rational understanding.
 This is not because one has thought out a plausible explanation for what happens.
-It is because your critical, conscious mind has watched the spontaneous working of what usually only occurs in sleep and unconsciousness.
+It is because your critical, conscious mind has watched the spontaneous working of what usually only occurs in dreams while you are unconsciousness.
 This gives automatic feedback to the unconscious mind and it can speed up it processing and problem solving.
 A communication takes place between the unconscious and conscious mind.

 From the point of view of the meditation is a way of entering into the usually unconscious processes of the mind and working with them.
 Usually the only way you let go so fully and allow the spontaneous action of our inner nature is when we sleep and dream.